Cost of Pleading Guilty

 - You may be asked to take an on-road test.
 If you pass, then two points will be taken off your record.
 If you fail, then your license will be suspended until you’re able to pass the test.

-Before you head to the PennDOT hearing you should contact a reputed Traffic Ticket Lawyer in the Pittsburgh area to represent you and understand the cost of pleading guilty.
+Before you head to the PennDOT hearing, you should contact a reputed Traffic Ticket Lawyer in the Pittsburgh area to represent you and understand the cost of pleading guilty.

 You will have to go for a PennDOT hearing after the third (or more) time(s) you get six points on your record.
-The hearing officer might suspend your license for 30 days, and PennDOT won’t remove any point from your record.
+The hearing officer might suspend your license for 30 days, and PennDOT won’t remove any points from your record.
 But if you fail to appear, then your license will be suspended automatically until you do.

 If you are 18 or under and have six or more points on your driving record, then your license may be suspended for 90 days.

 Whenever you receive a traffic ticket, it is advisable that you contact a reputed Criminal Lawyer in Pittsburgh immediately.
-You can contact Logue Law Group for getting in touch with experienced and dedicated attorneys.Hire a lawyer
+You can contact Logue Law Group for getting in touch with experienced and dedicated attorneys.Hire a Lawyer

 Whenever you get a ticket for a traffic violation, you should immediately contact a reputed Traffic Ticket Lawyer.
 Only a lawyer, who has acute knowledge in this field and has fought similar cases in the past, will be able to discredit all the evidence and will be able to help you throughout the process so that you can avoid the cost of pleading guilty.